deeptigp09/deeptigp09/README.md

 <h1 align="center">Hi 👋, I'm Deepti Guruprasad</h1>
 <h3 align="center">Passionate about Data Analysis, Customer Experience, and leveraging data to drive informed decisions and meaningful outcomes.</h3>

 A collection of my projects, each showcasing different aspects of my skills and interests.
-Feel free to explore and provide any feedback.

 ## Projects